flatland-association/flatland-workshop-2024/next-graph-based-observation/README.md

 * Read up Tree-LSTM paper
 * Read up https://github.com/enlite-ai/maze
 * Implementation probably makes sense on top of graph-based core instead of grid to graph conversion to actions on grid -> could already be usable right now as a "baseline", from that point of view maybe start early, Alberto not blocked, question of priorities...
+Open:
+    * look up shortest paths in current implementation
+    * use Adrian's graph for shortest path computations in the core as well?